 Old-Fashioned Apple Pie From Scratch

 One thing I love to do on a rainy day is bake.
 Usually, I don't want to go out, so I make something out of whatever I have on hand.
 One recent rainy day, what I had on hand was apples, so this is what I made.
-This is a basic, rustic apple pie the way Grandma used to make it.
+This is a basic, rustic apple pie the way grandma used to make it.

 Be sure to wash your apples well before you cut them up.
 Don't rinse them after they're sliced, or they will absorb water and it might make your pie runny.

-Peel, core, and slice about 10 small apples, more or less depending on how big the apples are and what size pie you're making.
+- Peel, core, and slice about 10 small apples, more or less depending on how big the apples are and what size pie you're making.

-Add about 1/2 cup of sugar and a sprinkle of cinnamon.
+- Add about 1/2 cup of sugar and a sprinkle of cinnamon.

-Toss it all together.
+- Toss it all together.

 If you have one of those pre-made pie crusts around, that makes it easier, but I didn't have one, and for my rainy day baking, I'm not so worried about quick and easy.
 Besides, there comes a time in every woman's life when she needs to make a pie crust from scratch, and this recipe is pretty forgiving.
 This only makes the bottom crust, so if you want a top crust, double it.
 I made a crumb topping for my pie.

-1 cup all purpose flour
+- 1 cup all-purpose flour

-1/4 tsp salt
+- 1/4 tsp salt

-1/4 cup water
+- 1/4 cup water

-First cut the butter up with a knife.
+- First, cut the butter up with a knife.

-Then add the water.
+- Then add the water.
 Stir till it forms a sticky ball.

-Turn the dough onto a generously floured board.
+- Turn the dough onto a generously floured board.
 Roll it over a couple of times and work in some of the flour.
-With this recipe you need quite a bit of extra flour.
+With this recipe, you need quite a bit of extra flour.

-Flatten the dough out with your hands, then pick it up and turn it again.
-Make sure there is plenty of flour on all sides so it doesn't stick then roll it out with a rolling pin.
+- Flatten the dough out with your hands, then pick it up and turn it again.
+Make sure there is plenty of flour on all sides so it doesn't stick, then roll it out with a rolling pin.

-Don't make the crust too thin, just roll it till it's about the size of the pie pan.
+- Don't make the crust too thin, just roll it till it's about the size of the pie pan.
 Then fold it in half, then in half again, to make it easier to pick up and put in the pan.
-I used a 9 inch pan here.
+I used a 9-inch pan here.

 The Crumb Topping

-- Just add sugar, maybe 1/4 cup and cinnamon, just a sprinkle.
+- Just add sugar and a sprinkle of cinnamon to the leftover dough.
 Then squish it through your fingers some more till it gets all crumbly.
-If you don't have enough just add a little more flour and butter.
+If you don't have enough, just add a little more flour and butter.

-Home Made Apple Pie
+Homemade Apple Pie

 Bake in a 350° oven.
 Check to see if the apples are cooked by sticking them with a fork.
 I checked mine after an hour and the apples on the bottom seemed done, but the ones on top seemed dry, so I pushed them down a little with the back of a big spoon, then back in the oven for 10 minutes and they were done.
 You can put a piece of foil over it if you think the crust is getting too brown before the apples are done.

 I broke a little piece of the crust taking it out of the oven.
-OK, so I never said I was Martha Stewart, but nobody's going to mistake this for a store bought pie.
+OK, so I never said I was Martha Stewart, but nobody's going to mistake this for a store-bought pie.
 Any person you serve this pie to will be well aware that you made it with your own two hands, and they will surely sing your praises throughout the land.
 Let it cool for a while before cutting, maybe an hour.
 It can still be warm.